gwannon/ideasRoleras/Gnomocalipsis/Gnomecalypse.md

 ## Loot and human technology

-In Gnomocalypse there are two types of loot, forest and human.
+In Gnomecalypse there are two types of loot, forest and human.

 ### Forest loot